 When collecting in Map View, the GPS Info bar is visible at the bottom of the screen.
-This bar shows the current position, current GNSS accuracy, the current position, current GNSS accuracy, postprocessed accuracy, and the number of positions in the current feature opened for geometry collection.
+This bar shows the current position, current GNSS accuracy,

 When you have finished collecting and you tap Accept, the Collect Feature screen appears, enabling you to enter feature attributes.